Michael Harris II Preview, Player Props: Braves vs. Dodgers

-The Atlanta Braves, including Michael Harris II and his .523 slugging percentage over his past 10 games, battle starter Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+Michael Harris II -- with a slugging percentage of .512 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves against the Los Angeles Dodgers, with Bobby Miller on the mound, on September 2 at 9:10 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with a home run and two RBI) against the Dodgers.
+In his last game he had a one-hit performance (1-for-4) against the Dodgers.

 Michael Harris II Game Info & Props vs. the Dodgers